-From embarking on adventurous outdoor activities to devouring superb local produce, there are a host great things to do in the Lake District.
+From embarking on adventurous outdoor activities to devouring superb local produce, there are a host of great things to do in the Lake District.
 Here’s our pick of the best of them.

-01 – TAKE THE ULLSWATER STEAMER
+1 – TAKE THE ULLSWATER STEAMER

-There’s a choice of routes connecting Glenridding, Howtown and Pooley Bridge.
-For a great day out, we recommend getting the steamer from Glenridding to Howtown (45 minutes) and then doing the 3 to 4-hour walk back along the lovely undulating path by the side of the lake.
+We highly recommend getting the steamer from Glenridding to Howtown (45 minutes) and then doing the 3 to 4-hour walk back along the lovely undulating path by the side of the lake.

-02 – HIKE SCAFELL PIKE
+2 – HIKE SCAFELL PIKE

-03 – PHOTOGRAPH CASTLERIGG STONE CIRCLE
+3 – PHOTOGRAPH CASTLERIGG STONE CIRCLE

 Constructed in a grassy meadow protected by dry stone walls, the circle is surrounded by the mountains of Skiddaw and Blencathra, two of the grandest peaks in the Lake District.